ualib/agda-algebras/homomorphisms.lagda.rst

 -----------

-For algebras, isomorphisms are simply homs with 0 kernel.
+For algebras, an isomorphism is simply a homomorphism with a trivial kernel.

 ::